 Spawn a sub-command and return its PID.
 This function is low-level and should be used to build higher-level APIs.

-In case of errors, it raises Unix.Unix_error
+In case of errors, it raises Unix.Unix_error.

 Binary

-.
+prog is not searched in PATH.
 It is up to the caller to do the path resolution before calling this function.
 Note that there is no special treatment of executable text files without a proper #!.
-The execvp function from the C library calls /bin/sh
+The execvp function from the C library calls /bin/sh in this case to imitate the behaviors of a shell but this function doesn't.

 Environment

-.
+env must be a list of strings of the form "KEY=VALUE".
 It represents the environment in which the sub-process is executed.
 If not specified, the environment from the process calling this function is used.

 Working directory